-Any development must integrate well into the existing community and should provide good pedestrian routes, preferably from more than one access.
+New residential development must integrate well into the existing community and should provide good pedestrian routes, preferably from more than one access.
 Consideration must be given to connectivity and permeability as expressed in Policy 11.
-Site layouts must be designed to provide safe routes to schools and other local amenities, giving consideration to footpaths and other off-site schemes.
-Any leisure provision within or associated with a residential development must be designed to encourage use by the residents, in consultation with existing residents.
+Site layouts must be designed to provide safe routes to schools and other local amenities, giving consideration to footpaths and other off-site schemes, where appropriate.
+Any leisure provision within or associated with a residential development must be designed in consultation with existing residents to encourage future use by all residents.